-Fort Lauderdale’s rejuvenation had a huge effect on the local cuisine; Las Olas Boulevard, for example, is now the playground of many famous and imaginative chefs.
-Some of the most popular eateries include Rocco’s Tacos & Tequila Bar (complete with made-to-table guacamole), Asia Bay (canal-side Japanese restaurant with a fabulous wine list) and Café de Paris.
-There are also fun food tours in Fort Lauderdale that will certainly please all gourmet travellers.
+Fort Lauderdale’s rejuvenation had a huge effect on the local cuisine.
+Las Olas Boulevard, for example, is now the playground of many famous and imaginative chefs.
+To summarize, some of the most popular eateries include:

 Snorkelling & diving

 Did you know Fort Lauderdale is home to over 165 miles of waterways?
 Often nicknamed the “Venice of North America”, Fort Lauderdale’s canals are home to some of the most expensive real estate and yatches in the United States.
-They can both be admired from the city’s water taxi extensive network (which covers all the main attractions), which come with live commentary from knowledgeable and witty personnel.
+In fact, they can both be admired from the city’s water taxi extensive network which covers all main attractions with live commentary from knowledgeable and witty personnel.
 It isn’t the fastest way to get around, but it sure is the most entertaining.